siteslave/mydatepicker-th/README.md

 ### selDate attribute

 Provide the initially chosen date that will display both in the text input field and provide the default for the popped-up selector.

+Type of the __selDate__ attribute can be a string or an [IMyDate](https://github.com/kekeh/mydatepicker/blob/master/src/my-date-picker/interfaces/my-date.interface.ts) object.
-Must be in the same format as the __dateFormat__ option is.
+  * the string must be in the same format as the __dateFormat__ option is.
+For example '2016-06-26'
+  * the object must be in the IMyDate format.
+For example: {year: 2016, month: 6, day: 26}

 ### defaultMonth attribute